 - To care for a covered service member with a serious injury or illness

-Under the Wisconsin Family and Medical Leave Act (WFMLA), eligible employees have the right to take unpaid, job-protected leave* for the following reasons:
+Under WFMLA, eligible employees have the right to take unpaid, job-protected leave* for the following reasons:

-- Up to 2 weeks (80 hours/pro-rated for part-time employees) for employee’s own serious health condition
+- Employee’s own serious health condition – up to 2 weeks (80 hours/prorated for part-time employees)

 *While leave designated under W/FMLA is unpaid, employees may substitute accrued paid leave (vacation, personal holiday, sick leave, ALRA, etc.) so they continue to receive pay while on leave.
 If you have questions about your leave balances, pay or benefits, contact your divisional Payroll & Benefits Coordinator.